kalabox/kalabox/README.md

 Kalabox
 =======

-Kalabox is a free and open source local development environment and workflow tool based on (docker) container technology.
-Kalabox allows users to spin up hyper-customized, super-fast development environments and to integrate those environments with their hosting or continuous integration workflows.
+Kalabox is a free and open source local development environment and workflow tool based on (Docker) container technology.
+Kalabox allows users to spin up hyper-customized, super-fast development environments and to integrate those environments with their hosting provider or continuous integration workflows.

-With Kalabox you can
+With Kalabox you can...

-  * Easily mimic your production environment on local
+  * Easily mimic your production environment on local.
   * Setup, develop, pull and deploy your sites super fast.
   * Standardize your teams dev environments and tools on OSX, Windows and Linux.
   * Easily customize or extend tooling, deployment options and basically any other functionality.
   * Free yourself from the tyranny of inferior local development products.

-For more info on how you can do some of the above, and for general Kalabox information check out [our docs](http://docs.kalabox.io).
+Learn more and get general Kalabox information by visting [our docs](http://docs.kalabox.io).

 Getting Started
 ---------------

 Kalabox ships as native installer packages for Windows, OSX, Debian and Fedora.
 Officially supported versions are available on our [releases page](https://github.com/kalabox/kalabox/releases).
 To get informed of new Kalabox releases and project updates we encourage you to [sign up for our newsletter](http://www.kalabox.io/).

-Once you've [installed Kalabox](http://docs.kalabox.io/users/install/#installation) you should have
+Once you've [installed Kalabox](http://docs.kalabox.io/users/install/#installation) you should have...

   * The Kalabox GUI in your applications folder, linux menu or Windows start menu.
   * The Kalabox CLI available in your terminal.
 Type `kbox` on a terminal to see.
   * The Kalabox engine running a docker daemon.

-Kalabox also packages two kinds of apps for you to get started right away on your Drupal, Wordpress, Backdrop or Pantheon based projects.
+Kalabox also packages two kinds of special external plugins that generate Drupal, Wordpress, Backdrop or Pantheon based projects.
 Read about them below.

 ### Creating Pantheon Apps

-The Kalabox Pantheon app allows users to
+The Kalabox Pantheon app generating plugin allows users to...

-1. Create the Pantheon environment locally.
-This means access to power services like solr and redis.
+  1. Pull down sites they have spun up on their Pantheon dashboard.
-2. Pull down sites they have spun up on their Pantheon dashboard.
+  2. Achieve parity with the Pantheon environment locally, including access to power services like Solr and Redis.
   3. Push changes back up to their Pantheon site.
   4. Get Pantheon specific power tools such as Terminus, Drush and WP-CLI.

-To read more about the Pantheon app check out both the [Pantheon docs](http://pantheon.kalabox.io/) and its [code](https://github.com/kalabox/kalabox-app-pantheon).
+To read more about the Pantheon plugin check out both the [docs](http://pantheon.kalabox.io/) and its [code](https://github.com/kalabox/kalabox-app-pantheon).

 ### Creating PHP Apps

-The Kalabox PHP  app allows users to
+The Kalabox PHP app allows users to...

   1. Create basic Drupal, Wordpress and Backdrop sites.
   2. Get some nice power tools to go with their apps like Drush.

-To read more about the PHP app check out both the [PHP docs](http://php.kalabox.io/) and its [code](https://github.com/kalabox/kalabox-app-php).
+To read more about the PHP app check out both the [docs](http://php.kalabox.io/) and its [code](https://github.com/kalabox/kalabox-app-php).

 ### Creating Custom Apps